Sayornis phoebe

 - High counts: 50 in Knox Co 31 Mar 2012, “a few dozen” in Fontenelle Forest, Sarpy Co 11 Apr 2013, 25 at Fremont Lakes SRA, Dodge Co 22 Apr 2018, 13 at Heron Haven, Douglas Co 15 Apr 2018, and 12 at Verdon Lake SRA, Richardson Co 9 Apr 2018.

-Summer: BBS data indicate that Eastern Phoebe is most common in the east and east-central (Sauer et al. 2017; it is least abundant in the western Sandhills and Panhandle away from the North Platte River Valley and the Pine Ridge (eBird, accessed Jun 2016).
+Summer: BBS data indicate that Eastern Phoebe is most common in the east and east-central (Sauer et al 2017); it is least abundant in the western Sandhills and Panhandle away from the North Platte River Valley and the Pine Ridge (eBird.org, accessed Nov 2023).
 Where it occurs in the western half of Nebraska, Eastern Phoebe tends to be associated with river valleys, whereas in the eastern half of the state it is widespread.
 Based on available reports there is minimal evidence for westward expansion; it has traditionally been considered eastern in distribution (Bruner et al 1904, Thompson et al 2011, Weeks 2020).
 It is a “very rare summer resident” in Wyoming (Faulkner 2010).
-However, BBS trend analysis shows the species has increased annually a notable 2.99% (95% C.I.; 1.19, 4.66) during the period 1966-2015 (Sauer et al 2017).
+However, BBS trend analysis shows the species has increased annually by 2.04% (95% C.I.; 0.88, 3.3) during the period 1966-2019 (Sauer et al 2020).

 In the north it is common westward at least to eastern Cherry Co (Brogie and Mossman 1983), including Valentine (Short 1961), but rare along the Niobrara River Valley westward to the eastern Pine Ridge.
-It is rare in the western Sandhills (Rosche 1982); westernmost Jun-Jul reports there are at Valentine NWR and NNF Bessey, Thomas Co, although Glandon reported a nest with eggs near Stapleton, Logan Co 15 May 1939 (Glandon 1939).
+In the western Sandhills it is rare (Rosche 1982); west of the Valentine area and Thomas Co, the few records are from Arthur Co Jul 2016, and along the west edge of the Sandhills in Sheridan Co Jun 2021 and Jul 2019 and at Crescent Lake NWR, Garden Co Jun 2015 (eBird.org, accessed Nov 2023).
+Glandon reported a nest with eggs near Stapleton, Logan Co 15 May 1939 (Glandon 1939).

-In the Panhandle, it breeds in small numbers in Pine Ridge canyons and along tributaries of the White and Niobrara Rivers (Rosche 1982) but is absent as a breeder elsewhere (Mollhoff 2022).
-A nest with recently fledged young was found in West Ash Creek Canyon 8 Jun 2004 (Mollhoff 2005).
+In the Panhandle, it breeds in small numbers in Pine Ridge canyons and along tributaries of the White and Niobrara Rivers (Rosche 1982) but no nests have been found away from the Pine Ridge (Mollhoff 2022).
+A nest with recently fledged young was found in West Ash Creek Canyon, Dawes Co 8 Jun 2004 (Mollhoff 2005).
 In 2009 several birds were found in three BBA blocks in Dawes Co 13 Jun, including a nesting pair (Mollhoff 2016), and one was south of Chadron in Dawes Co 9 Jul 2016.

 Mollhoff (2016) shows confirmed breeding throughout the Republican and French Creek Valleys; it had not been reported from the latter by Mollhoff (2001).